tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 bandit3@bandit:~/inhere$
 ```

 The `./.hidden` file is found within the inhere directory.
-Mine as well open it and see if there is a password inside.
+Proceed to open it and see if there is a password inside.

 ```bash
 bandit3@bandit:~/inhere$ cat ./.hidden